 See Node activities update presented by Dr. Zhouying Jin, Node Chair (report to be posted soon), at the Millennium Project Planning Committee, July 2008.
 Published the Chinese version of the 2006 and 2007 State of the Future

-Zhouying JIN has recently published the English version of her book Global Technological Change; From Hard Technology to Soft Technology.
+Zhouying JIN has also published the English version of her book Global Technological Change; From Hard Technology to Soft Technology.
 See information about the book Soft Technology.pdf.
 The book is available on Amazon.com (Global Technological Change: From Hard Technology To Soft Technology (Paperback), by Zhouying Jin, List Price: $39.95 U.S. dollars plus shipping)